Eurasian goshawk: Squirrels

 Among mammalian prey, indisputably the most significant by number are the squirrels.
 All told, 44 members of the Sciuridae have turned up in their foods.
+(Note: This includes Sciuridae species taken by the American goshawk, now treated as a separate species.)
 Tree squirrels are the most obviously co-habitants with goshawks and are indeed taken in high numbers.
-Alongside martens, northern goshawks are perhaps the most efficient temperate-zone predators of tree squirrels.
+Alongside martens, Eurasian goshawks are perhaps the most efficient temperate-zone predators of tree squirrels.
 Goshawks are large and powerful enough to overtake even the heaviest tree squirrels unlike smaller Accipiters and have greater agility and endurance in pursuits than do most buteonine hawks, some of which like red-tailed hawks (Buteo jamaicensis) regularly pursue tree squirrels but have relatively low hunting success rates due to the agility of squirrels.
-The 296 g red squirrel (Sciurus vulgaris) of Eurasia is the most numerous mammalian prey in European studies and the sixth most often recorded prey species there overall.
+The 296 g red squirrel (Sciurus vulgaris) is the most numerous mammalian prey in European studies and the sixth most often recorded prey species there overall.
 In Oulu, Finland during winter (24.6% by number), in Białowieża Forest, Poland (14.3%), in the Chřiby uplands of the Czech Republic (8.5%) and in Forêt de Bercé, France (12%) the red squirrel was the main prey species for goshawks.